Please welcome RSC’s newest contributor, Barry, who drives for Uber and Lyft (mostly) in San Diego.

 One of my biggest gripes as a rider is a driver who doesn’t know their way around town or makes me wait an extra five minutes while they try to figure out how to get into the parking lot I’m waiting in.
 Little inconveniences like that can set a really negative tone for your entire ride, so you’ll want to do your best to avoid them.

-If you’re going to drive for Lyft or Uber, set aside a day to just drive around and get a feel for how the streets work.
+If you’re going to Drive With Lyft or Uber, set aside a day to just drive around and get a feel for how the streets work.
 Are there any strange intersections?
 Are there one-way streets or tricky highway ramps you’ll have to navigate?
 Is there a place you can safely pick up your passengers at curbside?
 How do you get in and out of the major businesses?
 Which sides of the street have even number addresses, and which have odd numbers?
 These are just a few of the important things you should be keeping an eye out for.
 Trust me, you’ll be glad you did when you’ve got an impatient businessman checking his watch in your back seat.

 One of the worst experiences I had as a driver was navigating a small private airport for the first time with a passenger who was already running late.
 Not only did I botch the pick up by taking extra time to figure out how to get to his location, but I missed the ramp out of the parking lot and we were forced to circle the lot a second time.
 He was less than pleased, and it could have been avoided entirely if I’d taken the time to drive through the area on my own and understand how the complicated, construction-covered streets worked.